easyt0re/piecewiseLinearModel/README.md

 whether or not this would work with what I previously did was still under the question. but I thought it should.
-~this was not really needed to build a baseline but for some reasons I started to do this.~ the reason why I started this instead of a real implementation of the baseline could be found in the previous paragraph. it's needed, otherwise the baseline wouldn't work. ok, the XY stage was needed but the hand modeling was probably not.
+~this was not really needed to build a baseline but for some reason I started to do this.~ the reason why I started this instead of a real implementation of the baseline could be found in the previous paragraph. it's needed, otherwise the baseline wouldn't work. ok, the XY stage was needed but the hand modeling was probably not.